ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

 ### Is audio capture (e.g. microphone) supported?

 [Yes](https://crbug.com/932268)!
-There is a toggle in [ChromeOS Settings] to enable this.
+There is a toggle in ChromeOS Settings to enable this.

 ### Can I access hardware (e.g. USB/Bluetooth/serial)?

-USB support for some devices, including Android devices and serial devices, is available via [ChromeOS Settings].
+USB support for some devices, including Android devices and serial devices, is available via ChromeOS Settings.
 Direct Bluetooth access is not available but you could use the Web Bluetooth API with a web server running in Crostini.

 ### Can I run graphical applications?